 Now, I felt enlightened (rather than shamed) for my closet is full of football jerseys and caps.

 However, Mr. Kalman-Lamb’s book is not only about fandom, it is about sports injury and the business of sport too.
 For it is all inter-related as his research shows.
 He interviews former pro hockey players (goaltenders, scorers, and enforcers, under the promise of anonymity) as well as hockey fans.
-He asks the players about getting an injury, playing through an injury, their relation to fans (if any) and if they ever felt pressured to play while injured (even concussed).
+He asks the players about getting an injury, the Sports Medicine treatments they had to undergo, playing through an injury, their relation to fans (if any), and if they ever felt pressured to play while injured (even concussed).

 NKL: How aware of concussions were you at the time?
 What kind of impact did they have on you at the time?